 This is important in understanding the effects of zoom lenses on subject matter -- not to mention legal cases involving "wandering road signs."

 The Case of the

 Wandering Road Signs

 A group opposed to the addition of more billboards along a highway reportedly launched a court case a number of years ago -- a noble goal, unless, possibly, you happen to be in the advertising business.

 Advertisers defended the construction of new signs by saying the existing ones had been placed far enough apart that new ones would not create a cluttered appearance.

-One of the photographers -- and one hired by the citizen group to show the close distance between the existing signs -- backed up a great distance and used a long lens, this compressing the distance between billboards, making them appear crowded together.
-(Note photo above.)
+One of the photographers -- the one hired by the citizen group to show the close distance between the existing signs -- backed up a great distance and used a long lens, this compressing the distance between billboards, making them appear crowded together.
+(Note photo.)

-The photographer representing the advertisers, however, moved in close to the first sign and used a wide-angle lens.
+The photographer representing the advertisers moved in close to the first sign and used a wide-angle lens.
 That made all the signs appear to be far apart.
 (No sign clutter here!)

 Seeing the dramatic difference between the